kumu/docs/guides/blueprints.md

 }
 ```

-In your connection objects, you can assign a value to the `“direction”` key to control whether connections are undirected, directed, or mutual:
+In your connection objects, you can assign a value to the `"direction"` key to control whether connections are undirected, directed, or mutual:

 ```
 {